 Updated On: by

-Some say yes, others say no. We at My Family Life Insurance say yes; however, as we always have said, the decision depends on your unique situation.
+Some say yes, others say no. We at My Family Life Insurance say that accident insurance is worth the money; however, as we always have said, the decision depends on your unique situation.
 Is accident insurance worth the money for you?
 Read on to find out more.
 In today’s health care and insurance environment, chances are, it is.

 What Is An Accident Insurance Policy?